gervasioamy/minesweeper-api/README.md

 ## API Documentation
 You can find API endpoints documented in `{host}:{port}/api-docs.html`, where `host` and `port` values are related to where this app is running, in the case of runing it locally, try `http://localhost:8080/api-docs.html`

+Or you can also find it at https://gamy-minesweeper-api.herokuapp.com/api-docs.html

 ## Implementation details
 Stack used:
 - Java 11